-High-level surface and solids modeling capabilities and advanced functionality for machining surfaces and solids.
-Complex surface and solid functions are made easy with GibbsCAM’s intuitive graphical user interface.
-The Advanced 3D with High-Speed Machining component of SolidSurfacer is tailored towards creating toolpath that is ideal for hard-metal cutting and high-speed machining resulting in smooth surface finishes.
-The demanding requirements of modeling and machining complex mold, tool and die work are easily addressed when using SolidSurfacer.
+The SolidSurfacer option includes high-level surface and solids modeling capabilities and advanced functionality for machining surfaces and solids.
+Complex surface and solid functions are made easy with the intuitive GibbsCAM graphical user interface.
+Use the Advanced 3D with High-Speed Machining component of SolidSurfacer to create a toolpath that is ideal for hard-metal cutting and high-speed machining for smooth surface finishes.
+Use SolidSurfacer to address the demanding requirements of modeling and machining complex mold, tool, and die.

-Though more and more parts files are being provided in solid model format, surfaces still play a key part in their definition and surface modeling for manufacturing is still a very important capability.
+Though more and more parts files are provided in solid model format, surfaces still play a key part in their definition, and surface modeling for manufacturing is still a very important capability.
 SolidSurfacer provides extended surface modeling capabilities to handle surface creation or modification.
-And GibbsCAM’s signature ease-of-use ensures that its powerful surface modeling functionality is easy to use.
+And its powerful surface modeling functionality is easy to use.

 Automatic Parting Line Generation

-Mold halves need to be separated at the extents of the part to ensure that the part can be readily removed.
+You need to separate mold halves at the extents of the part to ensure that the part can be removed readily.
 Manually determining where the parting line should be can be a very tedious process.
-With SolidSurfacer, you can automatically generate the correct parting line and then use it to easily divide the mold halves.
+With SolidSurfacer, you can generate the correct parting line automatically and then use it to divide the mold halves easily.

 Extract/Heal Features (For Core/Cavity or Electrodes)

-Often parts include minor features that get in the way when generating toolpath.
-These features can be suppressed using SolidSurfacer’s extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
-The solid, which is generated from the suppressed feature, can also be used to create cores or electrodes.
+Often parts include minor features that get in the way when generating toolpaths.
+You can suppress these features with the SolidSurfacer extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
+You can use the solid, which is generated from the suppressed feature, to create cores or electrodes.

-There are different types of surfaces to consider when machining – the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
-SolidSurfacer allows you to specify the offset, or how closely the tool comes, for each of these surfaces types.
-Just another example how with SolidSurfacer, you’re in complete control when generating toolpath.
+You must consider different types of surfaces when machining: the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
+With SolidSurfacer, you can specify the offset, or how closely the tool comes, for each of these surface types.
+So, you’re in complete control when generating toolpaths.

 3-Axis Multi-Surface Machining

 Today’s parts include a variety of forms and surfaces.
-Applying toolpath across multiple surfaces or over an entire solid is a key machining capability in addition to pocketing and profiling.
-SolidSurfacer allows you to easily create gouge-free, 3-axis toolpath using a variety of machining styles, such as lace cut and zig-zag.
+Applying toolpaths across multiple surfaces or over an entire solid is a key machining capability, in addition to pocketing and profiling.
+With SolidSurfacer, you can create gouge-free, 3-axis toolpaths easily using a variety of machining styles like lace-cut and zig-zag.
 You have complete control over cut parameters like direction, orientation, step-over amount, and depth.
-With SolidSurfacer, machining multiple surfaces is quick and easy.
+With SolidSurfacer, you can machine multiple surfaces quickly and easily.

 3D Projection Machining

-Provides entry-level support for machining solid models.
-Solid models can be read, viewed and manipulated.
-Geometry can be selected and extracted for machining.
-Using this option you can import a solid model, view it, extract geometry from selected edges, which can then be machined.
-This option is ideal for users who have been machining wireframe geometry who want to expand their capabilities to support rudimentary machining of solids.
+The Solids Import option provides entry-level support to machine solid models.
+Solid models can be read, viewed, and manipulated.
+You can select and extract geometry for machining.
+With Solids Import, you can import a solid model, view it, and extract geometry from selected edges, which you can then machine.
+This option is ideal if you machine wireframe geometry and want to expand your capabilities to support rudimentary solids machining.

-Solid models are becoming more and more common in manufacturing as a source data type.
-Solid models provide more accurate geometry than other formats reducing errors.
-GibbsCAM Solids Import is the base technology upon which GibbsCAM’s range of solids-based options is built on.
-If you are ready to step-up to solids, Solids Import provides basic support for machining solid models in an easy-to-use environment.
-Easing into solids was never easier.
+Solid models are more and more common in manufacturing as a source data type.
+Solid models provide more accurate geometry than other formats, which reduces errors.
+GibbsCAM solids-based options are built on the Solids Import option.
+If you are ready to step up to solids, Solids Import provides basic support to machine solid models in an easy-to-use environment so that you can ease into solids.

 Native Parasolid Support

-Solid models provide a more complete representation than wireframe or surface models which allows them to be more accurately rendered.
-GibbsCAM Solids Import provides a variety of display modes to display solids allowing you to chose which you prefer given what you’re doing.
-GibbsCAM innovative virtual track ball allows you to dynamically orient your view, while also providing quick access to standard views.
-Get a solid view on what you’re machining.
+Solid models provide a more complete representation than wireframe or surface models, which allows them to render more accurately.
+You can choose from a variety of solids display modes.
+You can orient your view dynamically while also providing quick access to standard views with the innovative GibbsCAM virtual trackball.
+Get a solid view of what you are machining.

-Solid models contain both wireframe and surface geometry providing you with the richest amount of geometric data.
+Solid models contain both wireframe and surface geometry for the richest amount of geometric data.
 And solid models ensure accurate edge geometry between surfaces.
 With GibbsCAM Solids Import, you can extract a solid model’s wireframe geometry, which corresponds to the edges of a part, and directly machine from it.
-Or if necessary, you can modify the extracted geometry before machining it.
+Or, if necessary, you can modify the extracted geometry before you machine it.
 Take advantage of solid model accuracy.

 Foundation for Solids-Based Options